AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/staking.md

 1) On the [dApp staking](https://portal.astar.network/astar/dapp-staking/discover) page, you can either:

-- Click on the `Vote/Stake today` button;
+- Click on the `Choose dApp(s)` button;
 - Select your favorite project and click on the `Vote & Stake` button on the project page;

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/Vote_Page.png').default } width="100%" />

-2) Once on the voting page, you can choose up to 16 projects that you would like to support;
+2) You can choose up to 16 projects that you would like to support;
+After making your selection, click `Done` to proceed to the next step;

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/Staking_Page.png').default } width="85%" />

-3) To stake, enter the desired amount of tokens for the dApp(s) you have chosen.
+3) Enter the desired amount of tokens for the dApp(s) you have chosen.
 This may be the same or a different amount for each.
+After entering the amount(s), click `Next` to continue;

 :::tip